 Address: 818 S 2nd St, Minneapolis, MN 55415

 People might not know this, but right after New York and Chicago, the Twin Cities is the country’s most important hub for professional and amateur theater.
-In fact, you’ll see a lot of current and popular Broadway productions pass through the cities as part of national tours.
+Many current and popular Broadway productions pass through the cities as part of national tours.

 Both Minneapolis and Saint Paul reliably present excellent theater productions.
 The Guthrie Theatre in Minneapolis is the most well-known spot, rebuilt in 2006.
 The rebuild is a towering modern complex overlooking the mighty Mississippi River and the iconic Stone Arch Bridge.